hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

 This article wouldn't have happened without the great help and insights of [Michael Walden](https://mw.rat.bz/) and [VileR](https://int10h.org/blog/), thank you!

 If you want to comment on something (minor or major), please send me an email at **hlotvonen@gmail.com**.
-I would greatly it, and if something needs fixing I would gladly update the article with proper credit.
+I would greatly appreciate it, and if something needs fixing I would gladly update the article with proper credit.
 :::

 ---